The 2(2S+1)- Formalism and Its Connection with Other Descriptions

-if we consider (\ref{eq:psi}) as the Dirac "bivector"\,\footnote{See also {}~\cite[p.149]{Ohnuki} for discussion about interpretation of components of field transforming on the $(S,0)\oplus (0,S)$ representation of the Lorentz group.} which can be decomposed in Pauli algebra as e.g.~\cite{Recami}:
+in vacuum provided that we consider (\ref{eq:psi}) as the ``bivector"\,\footnote{See also {}~\cite[p.149]{Ohnuki} for discussion about interpretations of components of the field transforming on the $(S,0)\oplus (0,S)$ representation of the Lorentz group.} which can be decomposed as, e.g.~\cite{Recami}: